Best Colleges for Homeschoolers in the US

 UCLA

 To make homeschoolers feel like they belong at UCLA, the university offers events specifically for freshmen homeschoolers to connect with other students.
-UCLA also has a variety of clubs that cater to different interests, providing opportunities for homeschoolers to find their niche.
+UCLA also has various clubs catering to different interests, providing opportunities for homeschoolers to find their niche.

 For those from small communities, UCLA's emphasis on building a strong sense of community can make the transition to college much smoother.
 This is why UCLA can be a great choice for homeschoolers looking for a welcoming and inclusive environment.